aeschi/Orientation_Project/documentation.md

    - Problem: need to change position of datasets so they're at the same "origin/location" in space
 - added map function for color gradient (slows it down quite a bit..?)
 <img src="https://i.imgur.com/kCYq1F4.png" width="80%">
+- color gradient for 3D cubes (same as points) should try with textures..

 ### 01.03.20 (6,5h)